Civic News

 More similarities than differences

 Gamino-Cheong suspects Biden’s order was struck down because of the “civil rights” tone in its bias and discrimination detection provisions.
-It also used the Defense Production Act to compel companies to share testing information with the government, which crossed the line with some conservatives, he said.
+It also used the Defense Production Act to compel companies to share testing information of certain models with the government, which crossed the line with some conservatives, he said.

 Days before leaving office, Biden unveiled policies to control exports of chips and other technology related to AI projects in the US, intending to restrict China’s AI development.
 Gamino-Cheong suspected Trump has not yet touched this protocol because of its national security focus.
 If anything, it’ll be adapted to be more stringent.